EDIC Candidacy exam

 • EDIC announces the exam at the IC memento.

-• 8 days before the exam days, the PhD student sends the write-up, the background papers (titles, authors and links) and meeting room to the exam jury, cc’ing EDIC.
+• 8 days before the exam days, the PhD student sends the write-up, together with the background papers (titles, authors and links) and meeting room to the exam jury, cc’ing EDIC.

 • Shortly before the exam, EDIC sends the exam evaluation form to the exam jury, cc’ing the lab assistants and the PhD student.